-Glossary S +++ Popular Articles: 'Space', 'Satellite', 'Significance'
+Glossary S +++ Popular Articles: 'Spacecraft', 'Space', 'Solar energy'

 Deutsch: Silber / Español: Plata / Português: Prata / Français: Argent / Italian: Argento

-Silver plays a crucial role in the space industry, primarily due to its unique properties, including excellent electrical conductivity, high thermal conductivity, and resistance to oxidation.
+Silver plays a crucial role in the Space industry, primarily due to its unique properties, including excellent electrical Conductivity, high thermal conductivity, and resistance to oxidation.
 These characteristics make it indispensable in various applications, particularly in electronics and thermal management systems used in spacecraft, satellites, and other space-related technologies.

-In the space industry context, the term "simpler" doesn't refer to a specific technology, concept, or system.
-Instead, it generally relates to the ongoing efforts within the industry to streamline operations, design, manufacturing processes, and mission architectures to increase efficiency, reduce costs, and minimize complexities.
+In the Space industry context, the term "simpler" doesn't refer to a specific technology, concept, or system.
+Instead, it generally relates to the ongoing efforts within the industry to streamline operations, design, Manufacturing processes, and mission architectures to increase efficiency, reduce costs, and minimize complexities.
 Making systems "simpler" can involve a wide range of approaches, from adopting more straightforward design principles and utilizing off-the-shelf components to employing reusable rockets and spacecraft.

 Deutsch: Simulation / Español: Simulación / Português: Simulação / Français: Simulation / Italiano: Simulazione /